pubky/pubky-nexus/docs/decentralization.md

 ## 3. Indexing externally-hosted users (key-based)

 The core of decentralization.
-Driven by `KeyBasedEventProcessorRunner`, which indexes users hosted on non-default ("third-party") HSs: for every monitored HS *except* the default, it pulls each hosted user's events per user via the HS user-events endpoint (hence "key-based" — keyed on each user's pubky).
+Driven by `KeyBasedEventProcessorRunner`, which indexes users hosted on **third-party** HSs — any HS other than the default (also called "external" or "non-default").
+For every monitored HS *except* the default, it pulls each hosted user's events per user via the HS user-events endpoint (hence "key-based" — keyed on each user's pubky).
 Configured in `KeyBasedEventProcessorRunner::from_config`.

 ### `monitored_homeservers_limit`

-> Bounds the number of **external** HSs monitored.
+> Bounds the number of **third-party** HSs monitored.

-`0` disables external-HS indexing; `1` monitors one external HS.
+`0` disables third-party-HS indexing; `1` monitors one third-party HS.

 *Tuning:* each additional monitored HS adds HS requests (and, upstream, PKDNS resolutions) per tick.
 Raise deliberately as the network of indexed HSs grows.

 ### `key_based_events_limit`

-> Maximum events **per user, per run** when pulling from non-default HSs.
+> Maximum events **per user, per run** when pulling from third-party HSs.

 Validated at deserialize time (`deserialize_key_based_events_limit`).